lzim/teampsd/mtl_facilitate_workgroup/checklists/fidelity_training_checklist.md

 4. Output charts (system behaviors) you're going to check and discuss as a team in relation to their team's highest priority need: _______________________________________

-### 7. Facilitator needs/questions - Select and briefly describethe training need or question.
+### 7. Facilitator needs/questions - Select and briefly describe the training need or question.
 Rank to prioritize your facilitator need/question for group supervision.

 #### Cheatsheet needs/questions